 Users within certain geofenced areas, enabled by anonymous donors to the Lightning Node in Space, can use the system free of charge.
 An additional service being contemplated for further implementation on board the bitlinq payload, is a space based node for Self-Sovereign Identity (SSI) based on Decentralized IDentifiers (DID).

-Also a synergy could be created with the Blockstream Satellite API.
-A combination with Bitlinq could create uncensored internet access anywhere on the globe, within either firewalled regions or non connected regions at all.
+Working towards the ultimate aim of a dedicated satellite, the Bitlinq roadmap first uses existing services such as the Blockstream Satellite API for globally broadcasting user data, and the Lorawan Space gateway on board the M6P satellite in Low Earth Orbit (LEO).
+The combination with Blockstream Satellite with Bitlinq could create uncensored internet access anywhere on the globe, within either firewalled regions or non connected regions at all.

 Contact CTO Erik Laan for more information, such as the Business Plan and the Investors Pitch Deck.

 Update July 29, 2020: the Eye On Orbit teleport has been through some upgrades and now features an all weather 24/7 capability to connect with the GEO Telstar 11N satellite.
 This satellite is one of the 4 satellites hosting the Blockstream Satellite service.
 In addition, the first Bitlinq ground server is installed.
 This server connects to the dish receiver for Bitcoin block updates to keep both the Bitcoin node and the Lightning Network (LN) node up-and-running.
 The Bitlinq Message Handler now automatically processes incoming messages from terrestrial LoRaWAN gateways and the Lacuna Space LS1 gateway payload on-board the M6P LEO satellite, and executes tailored scripts and pushes this to the Blockstream Satellite API for global broadcasting.